thiagomarini/bbcnews-twitter/README.md

 This is a Python app that:

 * Scrapes the BBC news homepage (http://www.bbc.co.uk/news/)
-* Finds the most shared articles on the "Most Popular" table
+* Finds the most shared articles in the "Most Popular" table
-* Searches for article's the most commom word
+* Searches for the article's the most commom word
 * Uses the words as hashtags on Twitter to know what is going on